gupta/positka/README.md

 In case of any deployment errors:
 * Note down the details of the errors from "Notifications".
 * Delete the resources created (to avoid billing)
-* Contact Positka
+* Contact Drona Labs

 ## Operational Errors
 In case of any operational errors:
 * Note down the details of the errors from the Application Insights Service.
-* Contact Positka.
+* Contact Drona Labs